-Let’s talk about how a physical therapist decides/prescribes the exercises for a patient to make meaningful changes.
+How a physical therapist decides/prescribes the exercise for a patient to make meaningful changes.
 You may be wondering, exercise prescription??
 We have heard about prescribing medication but not exercises, right?
 Why do I bother to spread awareness that exercises, just like medications also have a prescription?
 Yes, you read that right.
 We, physical therapists, don’t just come up with exercises and resistance that patients need to do.
-Its also not just a guess when we say frequency and intensity of exercises like 10 repetitions for twice a week.
+Its also not just a guess when we say the frequency and intensity of exercises like 10 repetitions for twice a week.
 Exercise is a prescription; just not written on a prescription pad!
 Continue reading “Tips on Prescribing Exercise as a Physical Therapist”

 I have developed this Physical Therapy evaluation form based on what I usually need to know from my patient.
 It was designed mainly for sub-acute or inpatient setting, but it can also be utilized in various other settings such as outpatient and home health.
 The purpose of this article is to help other therapists have information quickly available when they need it.
 Feel free to add/remove items based on your professional needs.
 A downloadable version is attached at the bottom of the post.
 Continue reading “Physical Therapy Patient Evaluation Form – Format and Sample”

-Physical therapy program is becoming more and more popular.
+The physical therapy program is becoming more and more popular.
 Physical Therapy school is hard and it can become challenging to hold onto your hopes till the completion sometimes.
 I want to write this blog to educate current Physical Therapist students how a day looks like a Physical Therapist routinely.
-So here is to the life in a day of a Physical Therapist!!
+So here is to the life in the day of a Physical Therapist!!

 So its time for the interview.
 Maybe first; maybe one after other unsuccessful interviews.
 Once we finish our internship and final semester, it is time to look for places where we can actually use our knowledge and help people!
 Granted, after having a PT degree, you are going to get a job.
 If you have some contacts in the field, you may even start working under direct supervision prior to clearing your NPTE.
 In any case, yes, you will get a job – no worries there.